 Our dentist or hygienist may also:

 The main goal of treatment is to control the infection.
 The number and types of treatment vary depending on the extent of the gum disease.
 Any type of treatment requires the patient to keep up good daily care at home.
-We may also suggest changing certain behaviors, such as quitting smoking, as a way to improve treatment outcomes.
+We may also suggest changing certain behaviors, such as quitting smoking, to improve treatment outcomes.

 Our trained dental hygienists remove plaque through a deep-cleaning method called scaling and root planing.
 Scaling means scraping off the tartar from above and below the gum line.
-Root planing gets rid of rough spots on the tooth root where germs gather, and helps remove bacteria that contribute to the disease.
+Root planing gets rid of rough spots on the tooth root where germs gather and helps remove bacteria that contribute to the disease.

-In some cases a laser may be used to remove plaque and tartar.
+In some cases, a laser may be used to remove plaque and tartar.
 This procedure can result in less bleeding, swelling, and discomfort compared to traditional deep cleaning methods.
 We have incorporated laser technology into our office to give you the best treatment possible, and hopefully, help patients avoid surgery.